fifth-postulate/postscript-whisperer/workshop/guide/src/tool/procedure.md

 ```

 ## Binding Procedures
-Defining procedures and immediatly executing them with the `exec` operator kind of defies the purpose.
+Defining procedures and immediately executing them with the `exec` operator kind of defies the purpose.
 Instead we can bind the procedure to a name so we can reuse it later on.

 We can bind the above procedure to a key `/segment` with the following code.